msei99/pbgui/README.md

 ```
 As a recommendation, Synology C2 Object Storage offers a reliable option.
 They provide 15GB of free storage, and you can sign up at https://c2.synology.com/en-uk/object-storage/overview.
 After registration, create your bucket using your own unique name.
 Please note that using "pbgui" as a bucket name will not work, as it has already been chosen by me.
+You can install rclone and configure bucket using PBGui.
+Go to Services/PBRemote/Show Details.
+Or do a manual Setup:
 Configure rclone on your PC and servers by following the steps below:
 Rclone configuration (Synology):
 ```
 rclone config create <bucket_name> s3 provider=Synology region=eu-002 endpoint=eu-002.s3.synologyc2.net no_check_bucket=true access_key_id=<key> secret_access_key=<secret>